 A quorum disk or partition is a section of a disk that is set up for use with components of the cluster project.
 It has a couple of purposes.

-As an example, suppose you have nodes A and B, and node A fails to get several of cluster manager's "heartbeat" packets from node B. Node A does not know why it has not received the packets, but there are several possibilities: either node B has failed, the network switch or hub has failed, node A's network adapter has failed, or maybe just because node B was just too busy to send the packet.
-That can happen if your cluster is extremely large, your systems are extremely busy or your network is unreliable.
+As an example, suppose you have nodes A and B, and node A fails to get several of cluster manager's "heartbeat" packets from node B. Node A does not know why it has not received the packets, but there are several possibilities: either node B has failed, the network switch or hub has failed, node A's network adapter has failed, or node B was just too busy to send the packet.
+That can happen if your cluster is extremely large, your systems are extremely busy, or your network is unreliable.

 Node A does not know which is the case, and it does not know whether the problem lies within itself or with node B. This is especially problematic in a two-node cluster because both nodes, out of touch with one another, can try to fence the other.

 So before fencing a node, it would be nice to have another way to check if the other node is really alive, even though we cannot seem to contact it.
 A quorum disk gives you the ability to do just that.
 Before fencing a node that is out of touch, the cluster software can check whether the node is still alive based on whether it has written data to the quorum partition.

 In the case of two-node systems, the quorum disk also acts as a tie-breaker.
 If a node has access to the quorum disk and the network, that counts as two votes.

 A node that has lost contact with the network or the quorum disk has lost a vote, and therefore may safely be fenced.

 Further information about configuring quorum disk parameters is provided in the chapters on Conga and